 GOTM is relative easy to install and run on most operating systems - just follow the instructions carefully.

-- The source code for GOTM and FABM must have been cloned from Git repositories.
+- The source code for GOTM and FABM must have been cloned from the Git repositories - GOTM and FABM - respectively.
 The actual cloning will depend on the platform and Git-utilities used.
 Further information is provide here.
 A number of graphical frontends to Git are available - but the use of these is beyond the instructions provided here.

 - A Fortran compiler supporting at least Fortran 2003 must be avaialble